revbayes/revbayes.github.io/tutorials/chromo/index.md

 To use this approach, the `root_frequencies` parameter must be redefined as a stochastic node in our graphical model instead of a deterministic node.
-Remove the following line from your ‘Rev‘ script:
+Remove the following line from your `Rev` script:

     root_frequencies := simplex(rep(1, max_chromo + 1))